pushkin-consortium/pushkin/docs/source/quickstart/gettingstarted.rst

   $ pushkin prep

 Setting up a local database
 -----------------------

-For now, let's use the test database that is built by ``pushkin init``.
+For now, let's use the test database that is built by ``pushkin init site``.
 We need to populate it with stimuli for our experiment(s):

 .. code-block:: bash